stanxie28/stanxie.github.io/_research/capacity.md

 venue: "Work in Progress (with Yuting Chen and Raul Sanchez de la Sierra)"
 ---

+Work in Progress (with Yuting Chen and Raul Sanchez de la Sierra)

 *This paper presents one measure of state capacity and applies it tocharacterize how state capacity interacts with society and with space.*